 A skull fracture may or may not contribute to brain trauma.
 If the skull fracture happens to be a depressed skull fracture, however, it can cause death of brain cells and brain injury.
 Simple linear skull fractures often do not cause any brain trauma.

 There is a unique kind of injury called a coup-contracoup injury.
 It happens in situations where the head is shaken violently with the brain also being shaken violently inside the skull.
 There is an injury at the initial site of the trauma but, because the brain was shaken, there is often an injury to the brain directly to the opposite side of the brain.
 This secondary brain injury is called the contracoup injury, while the initial injury is called the coup injury.
 At times, the contracoup injury can be more damaging to the brain than the coup injury.

 If you or a loved one suffered personal injury caused by a brain injury, please contact us to speak with one of our specialist solicitors who can evaluate your case to determine your legal rights and options.

-We offer free consultations for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth.
+Your initial consultations for advice aims to find out whether you have a good case, how to go about claiming and how much your compensation might be worth.
 We will give you clear unequivocal advice about your chances of success and the anticipated value of your claim.
 If after talking to us you decide not to take your brain injury compensation claim further you are under no obligation to do so and you will not be charged anything at all.